 Ca 1870, Kang Don Do Province.
 Solid chestnut, unique locking system and drawer arrangement inside suggest piece used by elite class.
 36.75″ w, 18.25″ d, 33.25″ h.

 This solid, masculine-looking chest is rare.
-It is a good example of furniture favored by the elite class in Neo-Confucius society who valued quiet strength and simple form without too much unnecessary decorations.
+It is a good example of furniture favored by the elite scholar class in Neo-Confucius society who valued quiet strength and simple form without too much unnecessary decorations.
 Except for the few plain-looking iron lock-plate and hinge-plates in front, this chest is devoid of any decorations.
 This elite class of people valued an expensive wood like the chestnut with its smooth lustrous reddish sheen, and the craftsman let the wood speaks for itself.